MoneyFi-fund/moneyfi-sdk-v2/README.md

 transfers from a user's wallet, but anyone who obtains it can call the APIs available to that partnership key.

-- **Vault partnership:** Keep the key on a trusted backend.
-Never embed it in a browser or mobile
-  bundle: key-only access includes managed-account reads and transaction preparation.
-- **Agency partnership:** A key used in a browser is observable and copyable by end users.
-Treat it as public to those users.
-Wallet-specific positions, requests, activity, and transaction preparation additionally require that wallet's scoped user session; do not rely on the SDK key alone to protect sensitive data.

-MoneyFi enforces endpoint authorization in the BE.
-Browser-exposed Agency integrations also need gateway rate limiting (for example by key, IP, and registration address); verify that the gateway rules are active before public rollout.

 ## Connect a wallet

 MoneyFi currently supports EOA ownership verification.
 Pass any wallet integration that can sign